zbohm/lirisi/README.md

 $ summary=`openssl dgst -sha3-256 sorted-hashes.txt | awk '{print $2}'`
 ```

-We will use the value `summary` as" salt ".
+We will use the value `summary` as "salt".
 We'll associate it with the imprint of each key.
 From this combined value, we will create a new fingerprint.
 The keys are then sorted according to this new fingerprint.

-Creating new fingerprints with `summary` as" salt ":
+Creating new fingerprints with `summary` as "salt":

 ```
 $ while read code